top of page

 What Does Eliciting Look Like?

-Try: “Can you think of someone who gives a lot, even when they don’t have to?
+Instead of: “Generous means giving.”
+Try: “Think of someone who gives a lot, even when they don’t have to.
 What would you call them?”

+Instead of: “Let me read this text to you.”
 Try: “What do you already know about volcanoes?
-Let’s build a word bank together before we read.”
+Let’s build a word bank first.”

 I have found that, when teaching tenses, it is better to show students two similar tenses, and ask them to discern the difference between them.
 Here is an example, with the questions to elicit desired responses.